Day 221: David Baerwald (Born For Love)

 In other words, Triage is not for the faint of heart.

 All of the above songs are fairly melodic, but at other points Baerwald cranks up the cacophony to amplify the lyrics of disillusion, dystopia and despair.
 The music to "The Got No Shotgun Hydrahead Octopus Blues" pretty much mirrors the dissonant title.
-"The Waiter" and "Aids & Armageddon" can seem like tumultous detours on the highway to the Triage center.
+"The Waiter" and "Aids & Armageddon" can seem like tumultuous detours on the highway to the Triage center.

 All of these elements of discomfort through the first seven songs on the CD make the final triad of songs, "China Lake," "A Brand New Morning," and "Born For Love" all that more remarkable for their inherent musical loveliness.
 Such delicate instrumentation has not been heard since the first of "A Secret Silken World," and couldn't have come at a sooner moment.
 Heart rates decrease, as perhaps triage tactics have taken hold.

 Lyrically, though, with this triad of songs, Baerwald appears not quite ready for transfer from Triage to intensive care (let alone, recovery).
-"China Lake" quickly dispels the title place as a relaxing rendesvous site, first with memories of "those who've died at China Lake" and later with the narrator admitting he had "a strange dream/indeed I cut my arm/a thousand times/but nowhere did I bleed."
+"China Lake" quickly dispels the title place as a relaxing rendezvous site, first with memories of "those who've died at China Lake" and later with the narrator admitting he had "a strange dream/indeed I cut my arm/a thousand times/but nowhere did I bleed."
 Meanwhile "A Brand New Morning" doesn't offer the greatest new day, not with the narrator not knowing "why I take it so hard/we're all living in a house of cards."

 You're almost there, David.
 So close to some kind of peace.
 Given the CD insert image of you standing with a huge-ass scythe, we sure hope that troubled mind can find peace.
 Your finale, "Born For Love," provides us the greatest hope for that salvation.